Back to YlG intro text

 Feeding activities

-As the YLG spends such a high proportion of its time simply loafing, clearly it is able to meet its feeding requirements in a relatively short period of time.
+As noted above, the YLG spends such a high proportion of its time simply loafing and, clearly, it is able to meet its feeding requirements in a relatively short period of time.
 During its first year of residence, it would sometimes fly in towards the shore when human visitors to the park were feeding other birds, creating a visible feeding assembly of geese, ducks and Black-headed Gulls, but later it has shown little interest in these activities.
-On September 30th, 2013, it joined Black-headed Gulls following the plough in a field adjacent to the water-park (Figures 9).
+On September 30th, 2013, it was observed feeding in a stubble field adjacent to the water-park (Figures 17).
+There were Black-headed Gulls present but no other large gulls.

 Yellow-legged Gull following the plough